IdelCoder/M2R/README.md

 the number of rels between h and t usually is 1.
 In this case, the recall should be high if the precision is high.
 And with the declining of precision, the recall will continue go up.
 ## updaing
 Updating on 12/12/2018, After refering to the code from Hoffmann et.al (Knowledge-BasedWeak Supervision for Information Extraction of Overlapping Relations, I figure out the calculation of precision and recall.
-It takes all rel relations in the testing set as the answer collection.
+It takes all real relations in the testing set as the answer collection.
 However, the results are still not good.
 The model suffers from lack of training data.